readium/architecture/streamer/parser/a11y-metadata-parsing.md

 - `MSAA`
 - `UIAutomation`

-Currently, only the `ARIA` value might be trustworthy in the EPUB context.
+Currently, only the `ARIA` value is known to be relevant in the EPUB context.

 ### EPUB 2.x